KevinHuang8/DATT/learning/README.md

 - `-n` `--name` : the name of the policy.
 All log/data files will have this name as the prefix.
 If you pass in a name that already exists (a policy exists if a file with the same name appears in `./saved_policies/`), then you will continue training that policy with new data.
 If not provided, autogenerates depending on the other parameters.
 - `-t` `--task` : the name of the task; must be defined in the `DroneTask` enum in `train_policy.py`.
 Essentially, this specifies the environment.
 Defaults to hovering
-- `-a` `--algo` : The RL algorithm to use to train the policy.
-Must be defined in the `RLALgo` enum.
-Must have the stable baselines API.
-Defaults to PPO.
 - `-c` `--config` : The configuration file (a `.py` file), which must instantiate an `AllConfig` object named `config`.
 - `-ts` `--timesteps` : The number of timesteps to train for, defaults to 1 million.
 The model also saves checkpoints every 500,000 steps.
 - `-d` `--log-dir` : The directory to save training logs (tensorboard) to.
 Defaults to `./logs/{policy_name}_logs`